ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 ### All tasks

 Frends.Json has a method for converting input to JToken.
-Currently it supports string and JToken.
+Currently, it supports string and JToken.
-Frends.Kungsbacka.Json changes this slightly to support all objects where `ToString()` returns the object serialized as Json.
-This includes `CaseInsensitivePropertyTree` which is the object Frends use to deserialize data coming from another process (i.g. invoking a sub process).
+Frends.Kungsbacka.Json changes this slightly to support all objects where `ToString()` returns the object serialized as JSON.
+This includes `CaseInsensitivePropertyTree` which is the object Frends use to deserialize data coming from another process (i.g. invoking a subprocess).
 `CaseInsensitivePropertyTree` is also used for trigger parameters.
-This removes the need to manually deserialize data passed between processes before passing it to a Json task.
+This removes the need to manually deserialize data passed between processes before passing it to a JSON task.

 ### Validate task